Rajanpandey/Coding-Practice/README.md

 ## About

-This repository contains solutions for the problems from different coding platforms created with the intent to help someone with their coding practice or interview preparation.
+This repository contains solutions of different coding problems from various websites and books, created with the intent to help someone with their coding practice or interview preparation.

 ## Languages